lino-framework/lino/docs/admin/install.rst

 Installing Lino
 ===============

-Lino is very experimental software.
+Lino is in a very early development stage.
 Don't hesitate to contact me if you get stucked.

 Note: The string `APP` on this page is to be replaced by either `dsbe` or `igen`, depending on which of the Lino demo applications you chose.